KaisenAmin/String/README.md

 - String Conversion:
   - Convert a string to an integer.
   - Convert a string to a floating-point number.
+  - Convert a string to binary
+  - Convert a binary string to to text string
+  - Convert a string to Hex
+  - Convert a string to Oct

 - Additional String Functions:
   - Perform string mapping, applying a function to each character in a string.